 - “Outstanding.
 Beyond amazing.
 A definite must to meet people and form inseparable friendships to start the new experience!”

 - “You’ll have a serious sense of accomplishment.”

 - “Wonderful way to start the school year.
 I know that I am beginning the school year with some awesome people.
 Thanks for a good start and leaving me with high hopes for the year and beyond.”

 Whether you’re looking for outdoor adventure or just want to get to know your new home and classmates a little better, our pre-orientation trips offer you the chance to share a meaningful experience with a small group of your peers.
-Students travel in groups of 8 to 12—either backpacking or canoeing.
+Students travel in groups of 8 to 12—either backpacking, canoeing, or farming.
 No experience is necessary to participate, and trips are open to both first-year and transfer students.
 International students participate in a special international student pre-orientation program.